olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 You can flash the ELRS bootloader and the mLRS firmware to the R9M module using your radio with OpenTX &#8805; 2.3.12 or EdgeTX &#8805; 2.4.0.

+Notes:
+- If you have never previously flashed the R9M module via ST-Link, you can use the stock Frsky bootloader to flash the ELRS bootloader alongside the stock bootloader.
+This method will preserve the ability to return to the stock Frsky firmware.
+- Flashing the bootloader only needs to be performed once.
+- If you experience a "No Sync" error, ensure that you have selected CRSF (with 400k baud) for the External RF module in the radio.

 The ExpressLRS documentation provides ELRS specific instructions [here](https://www.expresslrs.org/quick-start/transmitters/frsky-r9modules/#via-stock_bl) which you might want to reference if the instructions here are not clear.
-Of course, you should ignore the references to the ELRS configurator and build mLRS as instructed elsewhere.
+Of course, you can ignore the references to the ELRS configurator.

 #### Flash the ELRS Bootloader ####

-These steps only need to be performed once.
-If you experience a "No Sync" error, ensure that you have selected CRSF (with 400k baud) external mode in the radio.

-If you have never previously flashed the R9M module via ST-Link, you can use the stock Frsky bootloader to flash the ELRS bootloader alongside the stock bootloader.
-This method will preserve the ability to return to the stock Frsky firmware.

 1. Download the [r9m\_elrs\_bl.frk](https://github.com/ExpressLRS/ExpressLRS/blob/master/src/bootloader/r9m_elrs_bl.frk?raw=true) file from the ExpressLRS git repository and copy it to the FIRMWARE folder on your radio's SD card.